jhudsl/tidyversecourse/docs/02-get-data.md

 #### Reading Images in R

 Like with text, there are packages in R that will help you carry out analysis of images.
 In particular, `magick` is particularly helpful for advanced image processing within R, allowing you to process, edit, and manipulate images within R. Like JSON and XML, where there is more than one file format for a similar task, there are also a number of different image file formats.
-We touched on the pros and cons of a number of these in the Data Visualization course; however, of importance here is the fact that the `magick` package is capable of working with many different types of images, including PNG, JPEG, and TIFF.
+The `magick` package is capable of working with many different types of images, including PNG, JPEG, and TIFF.
 The `magick` package has a particularly helpful [vignette](https://cran.r-project.org/web/packages/magick/vignettes/intro.html#drawing_and_graphics) where you can learn the ins and outs of working with images using `magick`'s functionality.
 Their documentation will discuss how to read image data into R, how to edit images, and even how to add images to your R plots!

 ![`magick` package's example of adding an image to a plot]![Google Maps street view](https://docs.google.com/presentation/d/1r5T8BgmyVkHQMxXuZ8o575D1515v3RSCeciG8uyBghU/export/png?id=1r5T8BgmyVkHQMxXuZ8o575D1515v3RSCeciG8uyBghU&pageid=g3d555e2b2e_0_153)

 A really useful manipulation that one can perform is text extraction from images.
-Typically this works best with images that have text that is not angled and in a conventional font.
+Typically this works best with images that have text, where the text is not angled and is in a conventional font.

+We will show how to do this using a couple of tidyverse package hex stickers.

 ```r